-With regard to the 20th anniversary, the Chair hosted, with the Consul-General of India, a conference entitled 'Celebrating constitutionalism in India and South Africa'.
-In addition, a colloquium was held on 'The South African Constitution as an export model', and a book edited by Prof Steytler, Kenyan-South African Dialogue on Devolution, was published.
+With regard to the 20th anniversary, the Chair hosted the Consul-General of India and a conference entitled 'Celebrating constitutionalism in India and South Africa'.
+In addition, a colloquium was held on 'The South African Constitution as an export model'.

 With regard to the local government elections, the Chair assisted Jaap de Visser in updating a 2000 publication entitled Electing Councillors: A Guide to Municipal Elections.
-In partnership with the South African Local Government Association, the Chair also hosted a seminar on coalitions and minority governments in local government.
+Furthermore, in partnership with the South African Local Government Association, the Chair hosted a seminar on coalitions and minority governments in local government.